cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 		(StationId, QUANTUM(ReadingTimeStamp, 1, 'd') ),
 		 StationId, ReadingTimeStamp
 	)
-)
+);
 ```

-**Note**: In the DDL example above all of the keywords are written in UPPERCASE because I believe it makes the DDL more readable.
+**Note**: In the DDL example above all of the keywords are written in UPPERCASE because I believe it makes the DDL easier to read.
 In practice keywords can be in any case you wish to use as **they are not case sensitive**.

 Once you have a DDL like the example above there are three ways that you can send the DDL to Riak TS to create your table:

-* Use Riak TS's REPL (read-eval-print-loop) application **riak-shell** (http://docs.basho.com/riak/ts/latest/using/riakshell/)  to execute the DDL;
+* Use **riak-shell** (http://docs.basho.com/riak/ts/latest/using/riakshell/)  to execute the DDL;
 * Use one of Riak TS's client libraries (Java, Python, Erlang, Node.js, .Net, Go, Ruby, PHP - see the following page for more information on Riak TS's client libraries: http://docs.basho.com/riak/ts/latest/developing/) to execute the DDL;
 * Or use the riak-admin command tool (see the following page for details on how to do this: http://docs.basho.com/riak/ts/latest/using/creating-activating/#riak-admin).